tleecsm/VoVTCG/www/data/cards.md

  - Cost: 0

 Whenever a ranged card arrives at a fortification this turn, you may discard a card.
-If you do, the arriving card attacks twice in the attack step until the end of the turn.
+If you do, the arriving card attacks twice in the attack step until the end of this turn.
 <br>

 ##### ALP.RNG.027